-We also look at promoting artists on social media, especially Instagram which is a great site for art promotion.
+The gallery also showcases artists on social media, especially Instagram, which is a great platform for promoting their work.

 You have a new exhibition coming up?

-The artists will all be artists that Gallery 545 represents, all of whom can be found on the website.
-Actually, the website is being updated at the moment and the site will be very easy to navigate in order to look at and purchase work from local artists.
-The new website will be up and running before the exhibition starts.
+The featured artists will be those that Gallery 545 represents, all of whom can be found on the website at www.gallery545.com.
+This is a brand-new site with many features that makes it easy to navigate it in order to look at and purchase art works.

 What do you see for the future?